 - Baking Pan 10-11 inches

-1) Take out the milk, eggs, and butter from the fridge and let them soften at room temperature for at least 30 minutes.
+1) Take the milk, eggs, and butter out of the fridge and let them soften at room temperature for at least 30 minutes.

 2) Grate the orange zest and squeeze its juice.

-3) Using electric beaters, beat the butter and sugar together until creamy.
+3) With electric beaters, whip the butter and sugar together until creamy.

-4) Add the 3 whole eggs and incorporate them into the butter and sugar mixture with the beaters.
+4) Add the 3 whole eggs and incorporate them into the butter and sugar mixture with the beaters on low speed.
+Stop just when the ingredients are combined.

-7) Mix just long enough to get a smooth and homogeneous batter.
-Do not overwork cake batters, as this may heat them and activate the gluten, ruining the final result.
+7) Mix just enough to get a smooth and homogeneous mixture.
+Do not overwork cake batters, as it might heat them and activate gluten, ruining the final result.
 As soon as the ingredients are perfectly combined, stop the beaters.

-8) Line the cake pan with parchment paper (a circular pan of 10 or 11 inches maximum) and pour in the batter.
-Level it with the back of a spoon and bake the cake in the middle rack for about 30/35 minutes.
+8) Line the cake pan with parchment paper (a circular pan of 10 or 11 inches at most) and pour in the batter.
+Gently tap the pan on the table to eliminate any air bubbles and level the batter with the back of a spoon.
+Bake the cake in the middle rack for about 30-35 minutes.